MR-Gullo/latex-beamer/src/cs12/slides/00prompt-latex-beamer-v8MACS12.md

 1. Extract and list key concepts and definitions from each specified section, organizing them logically for presentation flow.
 2. Identify and plan specific concept visualization opportunities for each section, determining which abstract computer science concepts would benefit most from visual illustrations.
 Use external tools for creating clear, simple diagrams.
-3. Carefully select and outline the "I do, We do, You do" examples from the provided PDF content, ensuring they cover different aspects of the content and demonstrate increasing complexity.
-Plan how each will use the U-P-E-R method structure.
+3. Carefully select and outline template code exercises from the provided PDF content, ensuring they cover different aspects of the content and provide clear starting points for student implementation.
+Plan how each will include starter code and commented TODOs.
 4. Plan your complete presentation structure, including the order of slides and specific content for each frame.
 Consider the logical flow from learning objectives through concept introduction, visualization, practice, and summary.
 5. Include \section{[Content to include in outline]} markers to ensure that the presentation outline has the correct topics and sections properly organized and populated.
 6. Plan the integration of visual elements, specifying which concepts will be illustrated and how they will enhance student understanding.